Haiti crippled by fuel shortages as gang leader demands prime minister resign | Headlines

 - Haiti

+The missionaries traveling as part of a trip organized by Ohio-based Christian Aid Ministries was abducted by a gang called 400 Mawozo that operates east of the capital and is seeking a ransom of $1 million for each person.
+Christian Aid Ministries asked people in a statement on Tuesday to remember both those "being held hostage as well as those recovering from the experience of being kidnapped."

-'THE WORST I'VE SEEN' A video circulating on WhatsApp bearing the logo of Haiti's foreign aid bureau BMPAD, which oversees fuel procurement, said the country has 150,000 barrels of diesel and 50,000 barrels of gasoline at different terminals.
-Another 50,000 barrels of gasoline will arrive on Wednesday, according to the video.
+'THE WORST I'VE SEEN' Haiti's foreign aid bureau BMPAD, which oversees fuel procurement, tweeted a video saying the country has 150,000 barrels of diesel and 50,000 barrels of gasoline, with another 50,000 barrels of gasoline set to arrive on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)